PurpleHurt/MyHangrybackend/README.md

  - #### nodemon
 ## Usage

-User should be able to submit their own recipes, keep their favorite recipes, rate and comment other user's recipes.
+User should be able to submit their own recipes, keep their favorite recipes, rate and comment on other user's recipes.

 ## Sources